-The sale of listed equity shares, equity-oriented mutual funds, and business trusts are subject to long-term capital gains tax under Section 112A.
-For gains over Rs.1 lakh, these listed assets are subject to a 10% long-term capital gains tax.
+The sale of listed equity shares, equity-oriented mutual funds, and business trusts are subject to Long-term Capital Gains (LTCG) tax under Section 112A.
+For gains over ₹1.25 Lakhs, these listed assets are subject to a 12.5% LTCG tax.
+This increased exemption limit will apply for FY 2024-25 and subsequent years, as per the Union Budget 2024-25 announced in July, 2024.

 Schedule 112A, which must be filled out for each scrip sold within a fiscal year, is part of the ITR forms.
-Schedule 112A must be fully completed by any taxpayer who has long-term capital gains under the grandfathering rules of Section 112A of the Income Tax Act, 1961.
+It must be fully completed by any taxpayer who has long-term capital gains under the grandfathering rules of Section 112A of the Income Tax Act, 1961.

-Prior to Assessment Year 2018–2019, the provisions of Section 10(38) provided an exemption from long-term capital gain tax on the transfer of equity shares, units of equity-oriented funds, and units of business trust.
+Before Assessment Year 2018–2019, Section 10(38) provided an exemption from LTCG tax on the transfer of equity shares, units of equity-oriented funds, and units of business trust.

 After Amendment of Section 112A

-With effect from April 1, 2018, income resulting from the transfer of units of equity-oriented funds, equity shares, and units of business trust will not be subject to the provisions of section 10 (38) of the Income Tax Act.
-For taxable income resulting from the transfer of equity shares, units of equity-oriented funds, and units of business trust, the provisions of Section 112A will be applicable as of April 1, 2018.
+From 1st April 2018, income from the transfer of assets, as specified above, will not qualify for provisions u/s 10 (38).
+For taxable income from the transfer of these assets, the provisions of Section 112A will be applicable as of April 1, 2018.

 Applicability of Section 112A